scala/docs.scala-lang/_overviews/toolkit/munit-assertions.md

 The test report shows the difference between the obtained result (`23`) and the expected result (`42`).

-If, by mistake, we swap the order of the arguments of the call to `assertEquals`, we get a wrong test report:
+If, by mistake, you swap the order of the arguments of the call to `assertEquals`, you get a wrong test report:

 ```text
 # MyTests: